 4. Olive Oil

 As harmful as this oil is for cooking (much like other oils on this list), it can be great for topical application and non heated consumption in many cases.
-Packed with essential fatty acids, they can suppress the growth of dermatophytes and thoroughly moisturise the skin outside the body and increase levels of good fat inside the body.
+Packed with essential fatty acids, they can suppress the growth of dermatophytes and thoroughly moisturize the skin outside the body and increase levels of good fat inside the body.

 People believe its the reason for youthful skin and hair in some middle eastern regions, whether that is true, it definitely has beneficial properties.